kyletimmermans/kyletimmermans.github.io/README.md

 # Notes
 ### POSTS NEEDS DATE IN FILENAME WITH yyyy-mm-dd format
-### To use gists with image, create gist, push image, get raw image url, update link on gist
+### To use gists with image, create gist, push image, get raw image url, update link on gist.
+Finally, copy over just the paragraph, not the entire gist with the standalone image